aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

     My best guess:
         You wrote an expression like
-            1 = something
+            1 = a
         where <1>, on the left hand-side of the equal sign, is an actual number or string (what Python calls a 'literal'), and not the name of a variable.
-Perhaps you meant to write: something = 1
+Perhaps you meant to write: a = 1